JetBrains-Research/KotlinMemoryModelResearch/litmus/litmus.md

 Note that this is still weaker than sequential consistency, because the read accesses are not obligated to observe globally "latest" write access.

-Non atomic accesses should not guarantee multi-copy atomicity.
+Non-atomic accesses should not guarantee multi-copy atomicity.
 This can be checked with the standard _Independent Reads of Independent Writes_ litmus test.

 ```